Lawrence Mooney: Radio career

-Mooney has held various jobs including a cleaner, salesman, furniture polisher and collecting golf balls at a driving range, before becoming a stand-up comic.
+Mooney has held various jobs including a customs officer, cleaner, salesman, furniture polisher and collecting golf balls at a driving range, before becoming a stand-up comic.
 He hosted the drive time show on Melbourne Talk Radio.
 He has also been a fill-in host and guest on MTR's Steve Vizard Show and ABC Radio Melbourne and 3AW.
 In 2016, he regularly appeared on the Triple M impersonating Former Prime Minister Malcolm Turnbull with weekly spots on the Sydney and Melbourne breakfast shows, and as a guest co-host on Merrick & Australia.
 He was part of the morning drive show on Triple M Brisbane from December 2017 to December 2018.

 On 15 January 2019, Lawrence replaced The Grill Team for Sydney Breakfast on Triple M with Moonman in the Morning, alongside Gus Worland, Chris Page and Jess Eva.
 In October 2019, Mooney won an Australian Commercial Radio Award (ACRA) for Best Entertainment Presenter in a metro market.
 In November 2021, Southern Cross Austereo announced that Mooney had resigned from Triple M. Prior to Mooney's resignation, he had an unexplained absence from Moonman in the Morning.